rundeck/rundeck/docs/en/manpages/man1/run.1.md

 The run command is used to start the execution of a Job defined in RunDeck.
 The Job is executed on the server, and the ID for the execution is displayed.
 This is equivalent to logging in to RunDeck and starting a Job within the web application GUI.

 The Job can either be specified by ID (-i), or by name and optional group (-j).
 The Node filters used for the execution of the job can also be specified on the commandline, and will be used instead of any already defined for the Job.
-Arguments to the Execution can be specfied after (\--).
+Arguments to the Execution can be specified after (\--).

 # OPTIONS